shar-ajmal/CardsAgainstHumanity/README.md

 ## About Cards Against Humanity

-*Note: This is a party game can get pretty crude/offensive.
+*Note: This is a party game that can get pretty crude/offensive.
 However, it’s a lot fun.*

 Cards Against Humanity is a card Mad Libs based party game.
 Every person starts off with a deck of 5 response cards where each card has a word or a phrase(ie: “natural selection”, “The